thycotic/privman-docs/computer-groups/macOS/examples/inventory-app.md

 1. On the Resource Explorer page under __Known Data | File Inventory__, select __Virtual Disk File Contents__.

    ![alt](images/inventory/app-virtual-disk.png "Resource Explorer page")
-   * In the File column the .app bundle name is listed as inventoried.
-   * In the Folder column the path/location of the .app bundle is provided.
-1. In the __File__ column, click on the .app bundle name.
+1. In the __File__ column, click on the Mach-O binary name.
 1. The Resource explorer is now displaying the information for the client item.
+The table below shows the difference between readable (left column) and non-readable (right column) Info.plist files.

    | Info.plist readable | Info.plist non-readable (binary format) |
    | ----- | ----- |